tidyverse/tidyverse.org/content/blog/dbplyr-2-0-0/index.md

     </div>

--   Oracle assumes 12c is available so the translation can use a simpler translation for [`head()`](https://rdrr.io/r/utils/head.html) that works in more places:
+-   Oracle assumes version 12c is available so we can use a simpler translation for [`head()`](https://rdrr.io/r/utils/head.html) that works in more places:

     <div class="highlight">